Teach Your Parents Well

 by Neil H. Buchanan

 Generally, I like to think that I "get" American politics.
 That does not mean that I understand what is going on in, for example, Ted Cruz's head when he says that "voter fraud is real.
 It is a problem ...
 Voter fraud has been persistent from the very first election that has ever occurred."
-There is no there there, but I get what he is up to.
+There is no there there, but even so, I get what he is up to.

 That is not to say that this is not puzzling, even on its own terms.
 Particularly coming from someone who has claimed merely to be representing people whose unspecified "concerns" about the 2020 election supposedly need to be closely examined, I understand neither why Cruz is now saying unequivocally that people's worries about voter fraud are based in fact, nor why he is backing up that claim with something as pathetic as: "There's always been fraud, I mean, amirite folks?!"
+That is not a direct quote, but it might as well be.

 But as Professor Dorf pointed out in his column yesterday, while it is truly baffling to think about what Cruz might have been thinking when he put his name on an embarrassing Supreme Court submission, it is quite easy to know what Cruz is doing in the larger sense: he is, as always, seeking "advancement in the right-wing-o-verse."
-Moreover, although it is impossible for me to understand why what Cruz and his ilk are doing brings thrills to the people to whom these things are pitched, I can follow the nakedly corrupt logic: the rubes like Trump and owning the libs, so ambitious and shameless people praise Trump and try to own the libs.
+Moreover, although it is impossible for me to understand why what Cruz and his ilk are doing brings thrills to the people to whom these things are pitched, I can follow the nakedly corrupt logic: the rubes worship Trump and delight in owning the libs, so ambitious and shameless people praise Trump and try to own the libs.

 Peeling back that additional layer, I can even still "get" the line of thinking from Trump supporters themselves.
 Much (too much) has been written about whether it is racism, economics, despair, or something else that is the central motivation of the new Republican/Trump party, but one can still look at any given situation and say: "Ah, I see, this is about a dangerously misconceived notion of personal freedom, so they are cheering when Generic Republican A tells everyone not to wear masks, and also when Generic Republican B tells everyone that the omicron variant is a Democratic Party plot to control people's lives and win the midterms."
 Again, there is no sense to this, and each new low is surprising in its way.
 But once the shock subsides, it all fits.